sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 ===========

 What's missing from the picture?
 Who does the bride ultimately get married to?
 A husband!

+Why was Israel created as a nation in the first place?
+To explain this concept of blessing and service, we need to trace right back to the creation of Eve.
+This is where comparing the various puzzle pieces can really help us.

+First put Eve prop on table.
+How was Eve created?
+She was taken out of Adam.
+Put down Adam prop.
+Why was Eve created?
+To help Adam.

+Then introduce the "All Nations" prop.
+How was Israel created?
+A single nation was separated out of all the other nations through someone called Abraham.
+Put down the "Children of Abraham" prop.
+Why was Israel created?
+To be a blessing to all the other nations and to serve God.
+And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
+[Bring in suitable quotes from Genesis here].
+Need to be strategic about placing props on one vs two (separate chairs).

 Paul specifically calls out those he is ministering to in Ephesians as a husband: